-The key is in the setup.
+The key is in the equipment.
 Mine is lightweight & easy for me to carry and set up by myself, and it’s affordable.
-Excluding my phone, this cost me about $80 and has been well worth it.
+Excluding my phone, this cost me about $80 and has been well worth it (keep reading for $30 option).

 - smartphone tripod attachment